- July 17, 2018

 Removal of the Color Coded Tab

 On removal of the color coded tab from the hearing aid batteries, they are exposed to the elements and considered active.
-Once you have removed that little color coded tab from your batteries it is best to use them because the degradation of the physical properties of the battery will accelerate beyond this period.
-Being fully exposed to air, the free movement of electrons through the air will occur.
+Once you have removed that little color coded tab from your batteries it is best to use them.
+As the degradation of the physical properties of the battery will accelerate beyond this period.
+The free movement of electrons through the air will occur while being fully exposed to it.

-It is not even necessary for the batteries to be installed in your hearing aid for them to slowly lose power and integrity.
+It is not necessary for the batteries to be installed in your hearing aid for them to slowly lose power.

 Hearing aid batteries are available at most electronic suppliers, drug stores and variety stores.
-Hearing centers will also be a source of high quality batteries that have proven to be dependable and of high quality.
-Be aware of these few simple facts may help you to understand that proper replacement of your hearing aid batteries may not be as difficult as you might have been thinking.
+Hearing centers will also be a source of high quality batteries.
+These have proven to be dependable and of high quality.
+Be aware of these few simple facts.
+As they may help you to understand that proper replacement of your hearing aid batteries may not be as difficult as you might think.

 AUTHOR: Hearing Aid Labs